hughrun/hughrun/README.md

 ### Hello!

 📚 I'm a librarian living in Melbourne, Australia.
-👨🏻‍💻 I code mostly for fun and very occassionally for work.
+👨🏻‍💻 I code mostly for fun and sometimes for work.
 👤 my pronouns are he/him
 💵 If you like something I've shared and want to contribute monetarily, please [donate to Sisters Inside](https://sistersinside.com.au/about/sisters-inside/)